moizali01/Blade_LLM/README.md

 GENAI_API_KEY=
 GOOGLE_API_KEY=
 ```
-3. The google AI key can be obtained by visiting the following [Link](https://aistudio.google.com/)
+3. The google AI key can be obtained by visiting the following [Link](https://aistudio.google.com/).

+Note: Both keys in the `.env` will be the same.

 ### Running the automated tests with Blade
-Navigate to  from the root directory and simply run any of the given scripts within the folder.
+Navigate to `Blade_LLM/automated_runs` from the root directory and simply run any of the given scripts within the folder.

 ### Automated Running
 1) navigate to `Blade_LLM/automated_runs` folder in the docker directory
 2) navigate to the relevant program.
 3) run the run_{program}.sh file
-4) It will run all processes and generate the debbloated code in the same directory.
+4) It will run all processes and generate the debloated code along with the generality results in the same directory.

 ## Setup natively on linux (Without docker)